acnedata/repo-config/README.md

 ## What's in the box?

 - GitHub Codespaces configuration
-  - Installing Poentry and pre-commit
+  - Installing Poetry and pre-commit
 - GitHub Actions configuration
   - Running pre-commit on push and pull request
 - pre-commit configuration